hg-official/senior-fullstack-developer-task/README.md

 ## Introduction

 Hello!
-If you are viewing this repository you are probably a candidate for HyperGuest senior backend developer, congrats!
+If you are viewing this repository you are probably a candidate for HyperGuest senior fullstack developer, congrats!

 ### Before we begin, a few important notes please!